au-nlp/project-milestone-p2-group2/README.md

 * **Szymon:** Data processing pipeline, initial GNN approaches and improvements
 * **Jendrik:** Data processing pipeline, heuristic implementation
 * **Patrik:** Improvement of GNN models
+* The report was written together as a team

 ## References